Telephones

 It was one of those moments when the

-piece of mechanical apparatus when he heard it speak the words that
+piece of electrical apparatus when he heard it speak the words that

 exclamations mark the moment when the telephone